microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaContract.md

 ```

 ## Description
-the Get-EntraBetaContract cmdlet gets a contract from Azure Active Directory.
+The Get-EntraBetaContract cmdlet gets a contract from Azure Active Directory.
 This cmdlet returns a contract object for each contract that is selected by the request.
 The contract object contains the following attributes: